Probing four-fermion operators in the triple top production at future hadron colliders: Abstract

 \section{Abstract}

 In this paper, we study the triple top quark production at the future high-energy proton-proton colliders to probe the four-fermion interactions involving three top quarks.
 We employ the Standard Model Effective Field Theory (SMEFT) to find the upper limits at $95\%$ CL on the Wilson coefficients of these kinds of four-fermion operators.
 We consider a detailed analysis with a unique signal signature of two same-sign leptons.
 A full simulation chain includes all the relevant backgrounds, realistic detector simulations, and a cut-based technique are taken into account.
-This study is presented for the HE-LHC working at the center of mass energy of 27 TeV and FCC-hh working at 100 TeV.
-We show that the future high-energy proton-proton colliders could reach an impressive sensitivity to four-fermion contact interactions involving three top quarks with an integrated luminosity of 10 $\rm{ab}^{-1}$.
+This study is presented for the HE-LHC working at the center of mass energy of 27 TeV with 15~ab$^{-1}$ and FCC-hh working at the center of mass energy of 100 TeV with 30~ab$^{-1}$.
+We show that the future high-energy proton-proton colliders could reach an impressive sensitivity to four-fermion contact interactions involving three top quarks.